-Leaving the Electronic Speed Control when not in use is dangerous.
+Leaving the Electronic Speed Control on when not in use is dangerous.
 You could accidentally set the system or cause it to go faster than you want.
 You could lose control and have an accident.
 Always leave the system off when you are not using it.

-To Set At A Desired Speed
+To Set a Desired Speed

+Turn the Electronic Speed Control ON.
 When the vehicle reaches the speed desired, press down on the lever and release SET DECEL.
 Release the accelerator and the vehicle will operate at the selected speed.